nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 We are building all the plans and stuff with Trello.
 I have a lot of fun coding with Gdscript, playing with Godot and implementing game design.
 [Claude.ai](https://claude.ai) has been a big help.

 Pink Dawn is teaching herself Python with help from Claude and me.
-She’s now making small games like snake or the game of life to test her newly acquired skills.
-She’ll be able to help me with coding in no time.
+She's now making small games like snake or the game of life to test her newly acquired skills.
+She'll be able to help me with coding in no time.

 Jane is learning to draw pixel and to create character animations with Krita and Aseprite, and design other assets and architectural elements.

 We recently had a 2-3 week rest.
 Now, I'm working on the game's story, which is equivalent to writing a new book.
 We are drawing assets and characters for the first chapter of the game.

 The game right now has a workable backbone: a turn-based combat system, menu system, bartering system, scene management, items, spells, skills, etc. The plot, mechanics, and characters are somewhat worked out.
 There will be 30+ chapters, each relating to an aspect of life.